DarkArtek/vamsys-discord-access-bot/README.md

 I am not affiliated with vAMSYS in any way.

+## Where to find the API Key needed
+If you have access to orwell, please click to Statistics JSON and check the URL. the part after /statistics/ it's your Key

 Originally created for ITA Airways Virtual and Volotea Virtual

 These 2 virtual airlines are hosted on vAMSYS that simulates the real world operations of these Airlines.